bizon/selling-partner-api-sdk/clients/authorization-api-v1/README.md

 The Selling Partner API for Authorization helps developers manage authorizations and check the specific permissions associated with a given authorization.

+## Documentation

+Learn more about this Selling Partner API by visiting the [official documentation](https://github.com/amzn/selling-partner-api-docs/tree/main/references/authorization-api/authorization.md).

+Also, see the [generated documentation](https://bizon.github.io/selling-partner-api-sdk/modules/_sp_api_sdk_authorization_api_v1.html) for this API client.

 ## Installing

 ```sh